stub42/cassandra-charm/README.md

 `install_keys` configuration item.
 Place the DataStax packages in a local archive to avoid downloading from datastax.com.

-The Cassandra Python driver and some dependencies are installed using `pip(1)`.
-Set the `http_proxy` config item to direct its downloads via a proxy server, such as squid or devpi.

 ## Oracle Java SE

-Cassandra recommends using Oracle Java SE 7.
+Cassandra recommends using Oracle Java SE 8.
 Unfortunately, this software is accessible only after accepting Oracle's click-through license making deployments using it much more cumbersome.
-You will need to download the Oracle Java SE 7 Server Runtime for Linux, and place the tarball at a URL accessible to your deployed units.
+You will need to download the Oracle Java SE 8 Server Runtime for Linux, and place the tarball at a URL accessible to your deployed units.
 The config item `private_jre_url` needs to be set to this URL.

-The recommended Java version is expected to change, as Java SE 7 public releases cease as of April 2015.

 # Usage